 In this series, health center care coordination and patient navigation professionals will develop key skills and strategies to improve patient outcomes related to colorectal cancer screening rates in support of the 80 by 18 goal set by the National Colorectal Cancer Roundtable (NCCRT).
 This series will feature experts from the NCCRT, Kaiser Permanente Center for Health Research, Patient Navigation Training Center, and Region VIII health centers.

-Audience: The Care Coordination Strategies for Improving Rates of Colorectal Cancer Screening ECHO series is intended for those coordinating the care of patients with diabetes at Region VIII Community Health Centers (CHCs).
-This may include care coordinators, patient navigators, case managers, etc., or those health center staff that oversee these roles.
+Audience: The Care Coordination Strategies for Improving Rates of Colorectal Cancer Screening ECHO series is intended for those coordinating the care of patients at Region VIII Community Health Centers (CHCs).
+This may include care coordinators, patient navigators, case managers, or similar roles.
 Participating health centers are not required to have a care coordination program specific to colorectal cancer screening before attending this series.

 Dates: The Care Coordination Strategies for Diabetes Management ECHO Learning Community will meet each Tuesday (1/23, 1/30, 2/6, 2/13, 2/20).